loveisthekeysteven/barbershop/README.md

-# Unisex Salon
+# BarberShop

-Welcome to the Unisex Salon project!
+Welcome to the Barber Salon project!

 ## Description
 The Unisex Salon project is a website for our salon that offers a variety of services for both men and women.
 Our salon provides services such as haircuts, beard trims, hair styling, and more.
 We aim to create a comfortable and stylish environment for our clients.